IPL and Blephasteam

 Using traditional warm compress treatment is challenging as it is difficult to apply the warm face cloth in the correct position for the desired time and at a stable temperature.

-Blephasteam overcomes these problems as the goggles keep the therapy in the correct position and more importantly the device achieves a stable temperature for the entire treatment session.
+Blephasteam overcomes these problems as the goggles keep the therapy in the correct position and at a constant temperature.

 How long does the treatment take?